-So, make sure microphones and speakers are reliable and sensitive enough to hear and transmit you clearly.
+So, make sure microphones and speakers are reliable and sensitive enough to hear and transmit to you clearly.

 Scenario: Your company has a large remote workforce.

 Why Audio Matters: The Harvard Business Review received over 1,100 responses to a poll about remote work.
-The report shows that 52 percent of respondents say they work remote at least some of the time.
+The report shows that 52 percent of respondents say they work remotely at least some of the time.
 That number is growing too.

 However, it comes with a price.
 According to the poll, respondents who work remotely often feel isolated or treated differently.
 When challenges arise, they often go on unresolved for days or weeks at a time.

 Of the respondents, "Nearly half of respondents (46%) said the most successful managers checked in frequently and regularly with remote employees."

 Talking is key to communication, collaboration, and unity.
 Poor audio solutions—such as outdated teleconferencing systems and conference room microphones—make it difficult for remote employees to hear what is going on and be heard when they wish to contribute, only increase feelings of isolation and separation.